MiragianCycle/OVIWrite/README.md

 #### TL;DR

-Being tech savvy won't hurt but **it is not** a requirement.
+Being tech-savvy will make this easier but **it is not** a requirement.

 Being patient is.

 Heavy Googling is (as any programmer will tell you).

 ### Rewarding Long-Term Benefits: